tarantool/tarantool/doc/sphinx/book/box/atomic.rst

 :func:`box.space...delete <space_object.delete>`, are yield points;
 however, :func:`box.space...select <space_object.select>` is not.

-Note re storage engine: sophia has different rules: insert or update or delete will very rarely cause a yield, but select can cause a yield.
+Note re storage engine: phia has different rules: insert or update or delete will very rarely cause a yield, but select can cause a yield.

 In the absence of transactions, any function that contains yield points may see